Simon City Royals

 In the year 1974 Bob Biedron, the younger brother of Andy Biedron started back up Simon City calling the group “Old Simon City.
 This group fought with groups like the Latin Kings in the mid-1970s and gained quite a bit of strength.
 The Latin Kings were down the street at Cortland and Whipple now and Old Simon City was at Mozart and Cortland and Albany and Armitage in Logan Square.
 In 1977 Old Simon City began to decline in numbers and in 1978 they were no longer active.
 After Simon City disbanded Spanish Cobras arrived in 1978 immediately followed by the YLO Cobras.

 In 1974, Timothy “Bimbo” Gilfillan (Hagedorn, The Insane Chicago Way P. 246) took over leadership of the Simon City Royals and brought them into a new chapter.
 Bimbo was charismatic and knew how to smooth over problems and was well liked, he was also able to open new sections.
-Bimbo established relationships with gangs such as the Insane Unknowns and Black Disciples, yes the Insane Unknowns, I know it is hard to believe but before Folk and PeopleInsane Unknowns hated Latin KingsLatin Eagles and Insane Deuces with a passion; therefore, Royals and Unknowns had common enemies.
+Bimbo was good at keeping relations with allies tight which was one of his strong suits.

 According to court documents, on Saturday April 12, 1975 Bimbo and his friends were hanging out in front of the apartment buildings on that street corner of Leland and St. Louis in the Albany Park neighborhood.
 These Royals had just finished cleaning up gang graffiti a while ago and were admiring their work when a group of Latin Kings came by and started causing problems.
 A little while ago Bimbo was trying to bring peace with Latin Kings but it only lasted a couple weeks due to Latin Kings still trying to steal Simon City Royal sweaters.
 One of the Latin Kings known as William “Pothead” Lewis had a gun on him.
 The Royals then went and got paint sticks from inside the buildings to use as weapons and chased the Kings down and that is when Pothead fired his gun causing the Royals to Scatter, he ended up shooting Bimbo 4 times, killing him on that Saturday night on St. Louis and Leland.
-William Lewis was later convicted of the shooting but since there were circumstances that could point to self defense he was only given 20-25 years for the murder (People V. Lewis, June 24, 1981).
+William Lewis was later convicted of the shooting but since there were circumstances that could point to self-defense, he was only given 20-25 years for the murder (People V. Lewis, June 24, 1981).

 In that same year of 1975 the Gaylords and Royals started to feud and it quickly escalated to the point when the Simon City Royals killed a Gaylord leader as they killed him execution style by some railroad tracks behind Kilbourn Park in the Hermosa neighborhood.

 Now Almighty Insane Popes and Simon City Royals both hated GaylordsLatin Kings and Insane Deuces with a passion.
 With the hate of the Gaylords soon followed a hatred of the entire U.F.O unity which brought the Royals back into war with the C-Notes that had died out in 1971.
 New branches rapidly popped up all over the north side including Albany and School, California and Fletcher and Drake and Wolfram in the Avondale neighborhood.
 The Royals also ventured into the Lincoln Park neighborhood and opened up at Fullerton and Southport.
-The Royals also opened up a set in the Rogers Park neighborhood at Clark and Farwell, and the Royals also opened a new one in Albany Park at Central Park and Wilson.
+The Royals also opened up a section in the Rogers Park neighborhood at Clark and Farwell, and the Royals also opened a new one in Albany Park at Central Park and Wilson.

 By 1976, the Royals were now taking in many members of the Almighty Insane Popes because they were left without a leader after the death of Larry “Larkin” Morris in 1975.
 The difference was the Royals functioned better without a leader than the Popes did and Popes appreciated that and flipped to being Royals.
 It was also at this time in 1976 that the Royals began heavy arms trades with the Black Disciples from the south side.
-An all black street gang dealing weapons with an all white street gang, it was crazy thing to see back in 1976.
+An all-black street gang dealing weapons with an all-white street gang, it was crazy thing to see back in 1976.

 In the same year of 1976 a Paulina and Cornelia Royal and a Keystone and Glenlake Royal opened Leland and Kenmore in the Uptown neighborhood, their one and only section in the Uptown community to exist.
 In this section Royals were in a heavy state of war with Latin Kings from Ainslie and Winthrop which resulted in many shootings and police presence.
 There were two shooting incidents between Royals and Latin Kings at the Aragon Ballroom parking lot then the police became fed up and started harassing the Royals to death.
-Many times police would come by with paddy wagons and pack them full of Royals.
+Many times, police would come by with paddy wagons and pack them full of Royals.
 In this section Royals were heavily outnumbered by Latin Kings and often called upon the assistance of the Lawrence and Rockwell Insane Popes to assist or Keystone and Glenlake Popes.

 In the same year of the 1976 Paulina and Cornelia Royals the Fender brothers Frank and William and “Lil Kool” started a new chapter at Fullerton and Southport that extended to Wrightwood Park at Ashland and Wrightwood (2534 N Greenview Ave, Chicago) in the Lincoln Park neighborhood.
 This chapter was opened successfully and there was even a clubhouse that had a business sign out front that read “Simon City Royals.”
 This clubhouse had about 50 members hanging out at a time as they would party hard.
 Sometimes two preachers would come by and ask the Royals to be quiet since it was a church and senior living area, the Royals always put out the joints and complied out of respect.

-The Simon City Royals were always tight with the Insane Unknowns ever since the Unknowns formed in 1973.
-The two gangs would hang out all the time and even play baseball matches against each other.
-In 1976 when Fullerton and Southport opened for the Royals and into Wrightwood Park at Ashland and Wrightwood, the Royals would invite the Unknowns to play ball at the park.
-There were some issues developing at that time between Royals and Unknowns as the Royals began to mistrust the Unknowns and there were some altercations and some mild discussions of war at times but nothing panned out.
-Once the Insane Unknowns opened a branch at Halsted and Wrightwood later that year the Royals were furious, especially Southport and Fullerton leader Frank Fender.
-The Insane Unknowns were primarily a Hispanic gang and Hispanics moving into the neighborhood was frowned upon and talks of war were heating up.
-Another incident that pushed things over the edge was when “Woody,” “Clown” and “Pablo” of the Insane Unknowns flipped to become Royals.
-Leavitt and Schiller Unknowns were furious and came over to beat these three guys up and took their new Royal sweaters off their backs.
-16 year old Junior Insane Unknown leader from Bucktown Jose “Mr. Capone” Arroyo decided to talk to the Royals about these issues and perhaps smooth over relations between the two gangs.
-They pulled up their car alongside were “Lil Kool,” “Dead Eye,” and the Fender brothers were hanging out alongside several other Royals.
-Dead Eye leaned into the car to talk to the carload of Unknowns about peace and all the Royals present had no idea what was to come.
-Out of nowhere Frank Fender shot Capone three times in the chest killing him instantly.
-Even William Fender had no idea his brother was going to shoot Capone, it seemingly was a spur of the moment action and this started the war.
+On a warm day in 1976, Royals and Unknowns were hanging out while drinking beers together and listening to music having a good time at Wrightwood and Wayne.
+The leader of the Halsted and Wrightwood Insane Unknowns 16-year-old Jose “Mr. Capone” Arroyo was hanging out by his car when Frank Fender shot Capone three times in the chest killing him instantly.
+Even William Fender had no idea his brother was going to shoot Capone, it seemingly was a spur of the moment action, and this started the war.
+The rest of Royals were left in utter shock and many thought Fender was always joking about starting a war.
 Frank was later arrested and convicted of the murder and given 4 years in prison.
 Frank was a legend on the streets and was very much feared by enemies and even fellow Royals.
-His brother William “Shadow” Fender also had a reputation and was feared among many as he was known to be a stone cold killer type that was rumored to possibly have over 30 cold murder cases out there that he committed.
+His brother William “Shadow” Fender also had a reputation and was feared among many as he was known to be a stone-cold killer type that was rumored to possibly have over 30 cold murder cases out there that he committed.
 It was also said Fender worked for murder-for-hire jobs and he was considered an assassin.
 William eventually passed away in prison in 2014 and Frank moved to Kentucky where he kept chapters of the Royals out there alive.
 (Source: Chicagohoodz:Chicago Street Gang Art & Culture).

 In 1976 or 1977 the “Fist City Royals” came about.
-This project never worked out but the name possibly comes the idea that this group wanted some kind of fighting training, mainly boxing.
+This project never worked out, but the name possibly comes from the idea that this group wanted some kind of fighting training, mainly boxing.
 Royals would train at the Saint Andrew’s Gym (1658 W Addison St) at Paulina and Addison, here Royals would learn how to box.

 During the late 1970s the Simon City Royals were on a war path smashing on other gangs with a wild, untamed fury.
 They went up against Latin KingsInsane DeucesGaylordsC-NotesTaylor Jousters and Chi-West.
 It was at this point that Royals ran into Spanish Lords over in Logan Square and war ensued right away.
 Somehow the Royals came into contact with the Latin Brothers out of Belmont-Cragin and they went at it hard.

 In 1979 Mike and Patrick Dayton started a new branch of Royals at Albany and School (In the Avondale neighborhood) known as the “Insane Royals.”
-This group of Royals did not honor Folk nation concepts and had a “white power” stance and they really weren’t even Simon City Royals.
+This group of Royals did not honor Folk nation concepts and had a “white power” stance, and they really weren’t even Simon City Royals.
 These were also some of toughest of Royals and they often got involved in violent gang activity as they tangled with several rivals.
 The Insane Royals would colonize the West Ridge neighborhood and Campbell and Lunt where they established an alliance with the Brazers and were at war with Latin Kings and Gaylords.

 In 1979, Leland and Kenmore suffered too much police harassment and had to close especially after several members had to flee to other states or other countries to avoid prosecution from law enforcement.

 In the summer of 1980, the Simon City Royals and Black Gangster Disciples attempted to increase their alliance and their power in the city by calling for a meeting.
 They wanted to take over the drug and weapons trade and help each other bring supplies to each other to fuel their individual gang wars.
 91 members of both gangs met on a Saturday afternoon in a warehouse located at 642 E. 47th Street in the Grand Boulevard neighborhood.
 Concerned residents called the police and the police raided the meeting.
+This meeting was in wake of the officialization of the Folk alliance in 1980, this meeting was the beginning of such negotiations.

 In late 1982, Agim Hotsa took over as the new leader throughout the rest of the decade.